sensu/sensu-docs/content/sensu-go/5.0/reference/rbac.md

 ### Creating a cluster-wide role

-To create a role that applies to all resources across namespaces, create a role without a namespace attribute.
+You can use [sensuctl][2] to create a cluster role.
 For example, the following command creates a global event reader role that can read only events across all namespaces within Sensu.

 {{< highlight shell >}}
-sensuctl role create global-event-reader --read --type events
+sensuctl cluster-role create global-event-reader --read --type events
 {{</highlight>}}

 You can also create a role using a JSON role definition.